 For nearly 100 years, the Heckscher Foundation for Children has worked to level the playing field for underserved youth, principally in New York.
 We support innovative, results-driven programs and partnerships, and focus our giving on education, including college access and persistence, workforce training and jobs access, and arts education that improves achievement in the classroom.
 Our venture philanthropy approach uses three principal funding strategies—catalytic giving, strategic partnerships, and targeted problem-solving—that look for inflection points where our funding has the potential to change the course of a young person’s life at a key juncture.

 Nudge4, ideas42, and the Heckscher Foundation for Children are proud to partner with former First Lady Michelle Obama’s Reach Higher Initiative to launch Nudges, Norms, and New Solutions nationwide on May 2, 2018, in conjunction with College Signing Day.
 This event, hosted around the nation by schools, organizations, community leaders and celebrities, is a chance to rally around students who have committed to higher education and inspire others to follow in their footsteps.
-The Guide and Nudge Hotline help advance the Reach Higher mission to improve postsecondary access and completion for economically disadvantaged and underrepresented students in our country.
+The Guide helps advance the Reach Higher mission to improve postsecondary access and completion for economically disadvantaged and underrepresented students in our country.